alexlundry/PPOL563/Week 3 - EDA/EDA-in-R.md

     ## 9 Uzbekistan     4

 Aha!
 FSU == Former Soviet Union.

+We use some of our basic dplyr tools (plus the pipe!) to figure that out.
+We declare the dataset, pipe it into a filter statement, where continent equals FSU, and then send that to a count function for country.

 Let’s get a sense of how many countries there are and how many entries each has: